Getting Started with Smart PDF Viewer

 Here,

-For Azure OpenAI, first deploy an Azure OpenAI Service resource and model, then values for apiKey
+For Azure OpenAI, first deploy an Azure OpenAI Service resource and model; then the values for apiKey

 , deploymentName